openid/eKYC-IDA/openid-ida-verified-claims.md

 Claim recipients should ignore `verified_claims` claims containing a trust framework identifier they do not understand.

 The `trust_framework` value determines what further data is provided to the claim recipient in the `verification` element.
 A notified eID system under eIDAS, for example, would not need to provide any further data whereas a claim provider not governed by eIDAS would need to provide verification evidence in order to allow the claim recipient to fulfill its legal obligations.
-An example of the latter is an claim provider acting under the German anti-money laundering law (`de_aml`).
+An example of the latter is a claim provider acting under the German anti-money laundering law (`de_aml`).

 * `assurance_level`: Optional.
 String determining the assurance level associated with the end-user claims in the respective `verified_claims`.
 The value range depends on the respective `trust_framework` value.
 For example, the trust framework `eidas` can have the identity assurance levels `low`, `substantial` and `high`.
 For information on predefined trust framework and assurance level values see [@!predefined_values_page].